Mmabatho76/KeaBatho-s-Fast-Food/Miscellaneous/ReadMe.md

         - *Contact form* with Javascript input validation, *email recipient processing* and feedback.
         - Record of multiple gitHub commits.
         - Added a JavaScript fle
+        - All pages consist of a Javascript link or a link that will help them access the JS code

         Created a new scripts.js file to handle frontend interactivity.